WeiWeiWesley/rpc_server/README.md

 ### Add Service

-You can add your service in service floder
+You can add your service in service folder

 ```
 rpc_server